 ADF member and families in Perth are invited to join us for an evening of family fun at our welcome event at Scitech on Saturday 23 February 2019.
 As well as the entertaining science exhibits, interactive shows and the Horizon planetarium, there'll be information stalls from a range of community groups and organisations, where you can find out about support, assistance and activities available.
 Bring along your partner, parents or kids for a fun evening at Scitech.
 Food and cool drinks will be provided.

-Entry to Scitech is by wristband only, so bookings are essential.
-To reserve your spot, contact the DCO WA office on 08 9591 9596 or firstname.lastname@example.org, let us know some details and arrange collection/delivery of your wristbands.
+Bookings are essential, so to reserve your spot contact the DCO WA office on 08 9591 9596 or firstname.lastname@example.org and let us know some details.

 To find out about events for ADF families in Perth, visit our Eventbrite page.
 You'll be able to RSVP, add events to your calender and share with friends.